 When you are looking to identify if your Maine Coon cat is a purebred, or part Maine Coon, many people just assume that ticking off all the physical characteristics is enough.

-However, this is not entirely the case because there are also a large number of characteristics that this particular breed have, which are almost entirely unique to them e.g. did you know that some Maine Coons are happy to swim in water?!
+However, this is not entirely the case because there are also a large number of characteristics that this particular breed has, which are almost entirely unique to them e.g. did you know that some Maine Coons are happy to swim in the water?!